geavenx/memo/docs/usage.md

 #### **"API key not available"**

 - Set up your API keys in environment variables or `.env` file
-- Check with `cm status` to see which providers are available
+- Check with `memo status` to see which providers are available

 #### **"Error generating commit message"**